-All other cases of individual hardship, e.g. illness or disability, should be reported direct to Cambridge on the 'Special Consideration Form' as detailed in the Handbook for Centres.
+All other cases of individual hardship, e.g. illness or disability, should be reported direct to Cambridge on the normal 'Special Consideration Form' as detailed in the Handbook for Centres.

-- 3 During the examination, the Supervisor (or other competent biologist) should follow the steps in Question 1 in order to obtain results for 1(a)(ii) and 1(a)(iv).
-The Supervisor should use the same solutions as those provided to the candidates and work out of the sight of the candidates.
-These results should be written on page 8, which should be enclosed with the candidates' scripts.
-If the scripts are in several packets, please ensure that a copy of the Supervisor's Report is enclosed with each packet of scripts. - 4 Enclose a seating plan of work benches with the scripts, giving details of the candidate numbers for the places occupied by the candidates for each question.
+3 During the examination the Supervisor or competent biologist should follow the steps in Question 1 in order to obtain results for 1(a)(iii).
+The Supervisor should use the same solutions as those provided to the candidates, and work out of the sight of the candidates.
+These results should be written on page 12, which should be enclosed with the candidates' scripts.
+If the scripts are in several packets, please ensure that a copy of the Supervisor's Report is enclosed with each packet of scripts.

+4 Enclosed a seating plan of work benches with the scripts, giving details of the candidate numbers for the places occupied by the candidates for each question.